 You must try this delicious, plant-based version of the Cajun classic!
 Vegan Chickpea Etouffee is full of Southern flavor, easy to make, and cheap too.

 Being from Louisiana, Etouffee was definitely at the top of my list for recipes to veganize.
 If you are not from Louisiana, you may be asking yourself- what the heck is Etouffee?

 Simply put, Etouffee is a spicy stew typically made with shellfish, vegetables, and roux.
-Before I adopted a vegan diet, I made etouffee so many different ways, usually involving some type of seafood and ALWAYS involving the Cajun Trinity.
+Before adopting a vegan diet, I made etouffee in many different ways, usually involving some type of seafood and ALWAYS the Cajun Trinity.

-The Cajun Trinity consist of celery, onion, and bell pepper.
-This combination is the base to most Cajun and Creole dishes.
-These vegetables are really used as “seasoning” vegetables, as they impart wonderful flavor that is unique to Cajun cooking.
-Just the smell of these vegetables while sautéing makes me feel warm and fuzzy inside, reminding me of childhood.
+The Cajun Trinity consists of celery, onion, and bell pepper.
+This combination is the base of most Cajun and Creole dishes.
+These vegetables are used as "seasoning" vegetables, as they impart a wonderful flavor unique to Cajun cooking.
+The smell of these vegetables while sautéing makes me feel warm and fuzzy, reminding me of childhood.

 How to make Vegan Chickpea Etouffee

 You start by sautéing your veggies in olive oil until nice and soft, about 15 minutes.
 Then to thicken it, I add flour along with the canned chickpeas (undrained) and tomato paste.

 There are several brands of Cajun Seasoning on the market.
 The one that I linked is my favorite and the one I used for this dish.

 This dish loves spice, so feel free to use some cayenne or crushed red pepper.
 I love it super spicy!
 But sometimes, I will omit the cayenne if the kiddos are eating it.